-3. We aim to add value to the East of Scotland European Consortium through our external audit work by being constructive and forward looking, by identifying areas for improvement and by recommending and encouraging good practice.
+5. We aim to add value to the East of Scotland European Consortium by being constructive and forward looking, by identifying areas for improvement and by recommending and encouraging good practice.
 In so doing, we intend to help the East of Scotland European Consortium promote improved standards of governance, better management and decision making and more effective use of resources.